City of Berkeley • Harassment Prevention Policy

 - Retaliation for making or threatening to make harassment reports to the City, or for participating in an investigation into harassment allegations.

 An employee engaging in conduct prohibited by this policy shall be subject to appropriate disciplinary action, up to and including termination of employment, regardless of whether the employee engages in the prohibited conduct only once.
-Any employee engaging in inappropriate conduct of a harassing nature on the basis of race, color, national origin, sexual orientation, disability, age or other characteristics prohibited under federal and state anti-discrimination statutes, shall be subject to appropriate disciplinary action, up to and including termination of employment.
+Any employee engaging in inappropriate conduct of a harassing nature on the basis of race, color, national origin, sexual orientation, gender, gender identity, gender expression, disability, age or other characteristics prohibited under federal and state anti-discrimination statutes, shall be subject to appropriate disciplinary action, up to and including termination of employment.

 EMPLOYEES’ RESPONSIBILITIES WHEN SUBJECTED TO HARASSMENT